crutcher/tapestry-legacy/IndexProjectionDesign.md

 ## Coherent Blocks May Be Sparse

-Our guarantees about coherence of layout, and block mapping union, guarantee that the mapped block is layed out the same as the source block, but not that it is all used.
+Our guarantees about coherence of layout, and block mapping union, guarantee that the mapped block is laid out the same as the source block, but not that it is all used.

 We may describe strides which skip data; the zprojection mechanism will include the unused interspacing data in the fused block, and has no mechanism for avoiding this *at this layer*.